Healthy Pastured Pork

 Anything else done to them prior to the sale to the so called “pastured pig” operator

 As with my cattle, I raise a closed herd (no outside genetics are brought in) of pigs.
 They too have been carefully selected to flourish by rooting on pasture and tree nuts.
-We know exactly how much non-GMO grain they are being fed per day by using a calibrated feeding system.
+We know exactly how much organic corn they are being fed per day by using a calibrated feeding system.
 Unlike the typical “pastured pork” operation, my pigs are raised on the ranch from birth so I have 100% control over every aspect of their lives.